nodejs/node-gyp/README.md

 $ cd my_node_addon
 ```

-From here, you can invoke the `node-gyp` executable.
-The next step is to generate
+The next step is to generate the appropriate project build files for the current
-the appropriate project build files for the current platform.
-Use `configure` for
+platform.
+Use `configure` for that:
-that:

 ``` bash
 $ node-gyp configure